Common Errors in Technical Writing John Owens

 2. Latin and italics: “et al.” is not italicized or underlined (van Leunen, p.
 27: “Write it without either underlining or italics.”; Chicago Manual of Style 7.56: “Commonly used Latin words and abbreviations should not be italicized. ibid, et al., ca., passim.” [and later, 6.44: “Note that ‘e.g.’ and ‘i.e.’ are not italicized.”]).

 3. Sorting your references: If at all possible, arrange your reference list in alphabetical order by author's last name.
 Going in cited order is much less useful to readers of your paper.
-The only reason I've heard that cited-order is useful is in a survey article where nearby (and presumably related) cites from the paper are next to each other in the bibliography.
+The only reason I've heard that cited-order is useful is in a survey article where nearby (and presumably related) citations from the paper are next to each other in the bibliography.
 I don't find this argument particularly compelling.

 4. Citing with LaTeX: When writing citations in LaTeX, do them in this form: